-where d is the travel time of a raypath, m is the slowness model, L is a matrix that contains the physical relationship between the measurements t and the model parameter s.
-L is called the Kernel, Jacobian, Fréchet derivative or sensitivity matrix.
+where \mathbf{d} is the travel time of a raypath, \mathbf{m} is the slowness model, L is a matrix that contains the physical relationship between the measurements \mathbf{t} and the model parameter, typically slowness

+(s).
+L is the Kernel, often equivalent to the Jacobian, Fréchet derivative or sensitivity matrix.
 For the line integral equation 1, L is of the dimension of the number of data points by the number of velocity cells.
 Each row of L contains the ray path segment length for each cell that a ray path has traversed to create a traveltime measurement.